paullalonde/macos-parallels-gitlab-golang-executor-vms/README.md

    - `catalina`
    - `bigsur`
    - `monterey`
+1. Packer will perform the following steps:
-1. Packer will create the new VM as a copy of the base VM.
+   1. Create the new VM as a copy of the base VM.
-1. Packer will then run the Ansible playbook, which in turn installs Homebrew and Xcode.
+   1. Run the Ansible playbook, which in turn installs Homebrew and Xcode.
-1. Packer then saves the VM under the `vms` directory.
+   1. Save the VM under the `vms` directory.
+   1. Tar & gzip the VM, producing a `.tgz` file.
+   1. Compute the tgz file's SHA256 checksum and save it to a file.
+   1. Both files (the tgz and the checksum) are placed in the `output` diretory.